smbjorklund/media_update/README.txt

 hostname helps the git ignore rules in the drupal repo.
 You might for instance use a domainname like 'w3.uib.local' set up as an alias for localhost.

+Then you need to make sure you have drush installed.

 Then set up the drupal site by invoking:

     bin/site-install w3.uib.local